 How do you measure your client’s experience?

-Whether you have a start-up or a multinational business, to measure customer experience is paramount if you want to have loyal customers and a long-term business strategy.
+Whether you are a start-up or a multinational business, measuring customer experience is paramount if you want loyal customers and a long-term business strategy.

 Net Promoter Score (NPS)